Hey, I hope you are doing great.

 Suspension Trainer Squat

-If you experience pain in your hips, knees or other areas, try a shallower squat.
+Try a shallower squat if you experience pain in your hips, knees, or other areas.
 Do not bend your hips and knees as much and see if this helps alleviate the pain you are experiencing.

 So give that exercise a go.
 If you have difficulty squatting, perform the suspension trainer squat.
-If you keep avoiding the squat exercise, you may end up putting more stress on your hips and knees.
+If you keep avoiding the squat exercise, you may stress your hips and knees more.

 Rick Kaselj, MS